Edwinstowe

-Edwinstowe is a large village and civil parish in the Newark and Sherwood district of Nottinghamshire, England, on the edge of Sherwood Forest.
-It is associated with the legends of Robin Hood and Maid Marian and known for the proximity of the former Thoresby Colliery.
-The civil parish population at the 2011 census was 5,188.
-A 2019 estimate put it at 5,261.
+Edwinstowe is a village and civil parish in the Newark and Sherwood district of Nottinghamshire, England, on the edge of Sherwood Forest and the Dukeries.
+It is associated with the legends of Robin Hood and Maid Marian, and to a lesser extent Edwin of Northumbria, from where the village gets its name.
+The parish population at the 2021 census was 5,320.

-Heritage
+Etymology

-The etymology of the village name, "Edwin's resting place", recalls that the body of Edwin of Northumbria, King and Saint, was hidden in the church after he was killed in the Battle of Hatfield Chase, near Doncaster, probably in AD 633.
-The battle against King Penda of Mercia occurred near the present-day hamlet of Cuckney, some five miles north-west of modern Edwinstowe.
+The etymology of the village name, "Edwin's resting place".
+Edwin of Northumbria, King and Saint, was killed in the Battle of Hatfield Chase against his rival King Penda of Mercia.
+His body was buried in the forest, by the time his friends came to collect him to take him to be buried in York in 633AD, a small wooden chapel had been erected.
+This chapel became St Mary’s Church which exists today.

+History

+Like Thoresby, Budby and Mansfield, Edwinstowe was part of crown land.
+Edwinstowe belonged to Edward the Confessor and afterwards became the property of William the Conqueror.

-Edwinstowe is referred to twice in the Domesday Book as having five households, in addition to a priest and his four bordars, living in the hamlet in 1086.
+Edwinstowe is referred to twice in Domesday Book as having five households, in addition to a priest and his four bordars, in 1086.
+The village resided in the hundred of Bassetlaw.

+Edwinstowe in 1334 being close to Sherwood Forest was subjected to Forest Laws.
+Vicar John de Ryston of St Marys Church was convicted of Venison trespass and in 1340 Thomas Fox, vicar, was imprisoned in Nottingham for trespassing in Sherwood Forest.

 Legend has it that Robin Hood married Maid Marian in St Mary's Church.

-Edwinstowe is known for the presence near the village of the Major Oak, a feature in the folk tales of Robin Hood, and Robin Hood's Larder.
+Edwinstowe is known for the presence near the village of the Major Oak in Sherwood Forest, a feature in the folk tales of Robin Hood, and Robin Hood's Larder.

-Edwinstowe by the turn of the 20th century consisted of a cluster of houses along Town Street, East Lane, Church Street and High Street.
-A hamlet called Hazel Grove was bordered by Mill Lane and the railway line, while a cluster of houses at the top of Rufford Road was another hamlet called Lidgett.
+By the turn of the 20th century Edwinstowe consisted of a cluster of houses along Town Street, East Lane, Church Street and High Street.
+A hamlet called Hazel Grove was bordered by Mill Lane and the railway line and a cluster of houses at the top of Rufford Road was another hamlet called Lidgett.
 Lidgett was the site of a fireworks factory owned by F. Tudsbury and Co. before George Pinder, a local wine, spirit and porter merchant who resided at Lidgett House, took over ownership by 1886.
-These settlements eventually merged due to infills from World War I, much of it housing for colliers and named after the largest area.
+These settlements eventually merged as the result of infills from World War I, much of it housing for colliers and named after the largest area.